davidegat/AIRCBot/README.md

 ### System Requirements
 - Python 3.9 or later.
 - Internet connection for IRC and RSS feed integration.
-- LMStudio or equivalent local language model API hosted at `http://localhost:1234/v1/chat/completions`.
+- LMStudio or equivalent local/remote language model API.
+Bot is configured to use LMStudio at `http://localhost:1234/v1/chat/completions`.
+- Code is has comments to the lines you can customize, like RSS feed address and API connection.

 ### Python Libraries
 Ensure the following libraries are installed: